 Moreover, fewer clicks mean customers have less confusion about their shopping decisions, which means that they do not have enough time to change their minds.

 While customers are scrolling through your catalogs, they can easily tag their friends to know those opinions if they are interested in any products.
 They can also comment or review comments from other buyers to make up their minds.
-Moreover, thanks to social media word-of-mouth, such as sharing or reposting, engagement will be increased, and your brand will have wider audiences.
+Moreover, thanks to social media word-of-mouth, such as sharing or reposting, engagement will be increased, and your brand will have a wider audience.

-Best platforms for Social Commerce
+Best Platforms for Social Commerce

 In case your eCommerce solution is assisted as an associate platform, your whole inventory list will be synced in seconds.
 Otherwise, you can upload your products via spreadsheet or create collections from scratch.
-Moreover, when creating a shop page, you can choose feature collections, customize the images, fonts, and colors that fit your brand.
+Moreover, when creating a shop page, you can choose feature collections, and customize the images, fonts, and colors that fit your brand.

-Facebook also offers numerous features such as in-app checkouts or direct messaging, etc. Significantly, with Facebook, you can make a test shop to test your customer experience and response.
+Facebook also offers numerous features such as in-app check-outs or direct messaging, etc. Significantly, with Facebook, you can make a test shop to test your customer experience and response.

-At its core, focusing on visual elements, Instagram has much more opportunity to promote creative and visual products.
+At its core, focusing on visual elements, Instagram has much more opportunities to promote creative and visual products.
 Purchasers can buy any products within the platform through shoppable posts or stories that connect directly to in-app collection pages.
 In addition, similar to Facebook, buyers can pay in-app via Facebook Pay or on business websites.

 One thing to note is that Instagram Shops is only suitable for companies with physical products, not services.